SwiftUI Bottom Toolbar and Placement API

 }

-Here's my issue: if you're building a portrait-only iPhone app, SwiftUI's automatic cross-platform adaptation is solving a problem you don't have.
+Here's my issue: if you're building a portrait-only iPhone app, SwiftUI's cross-platform adaptation solves a problem you don't have.

-I want to build simple iPhone apps with fixed button placement.
-But SwiftUI's toolbar API assumes universal apps that might run on iPad or macOS, rotate to landscape, and need adaptive layouts.
+I want fixed button placement on a simple iPhone app.
+SwiftUI's toolbar API assumes universal apps that might run on iPad or macOS, rotate to landscape, and need adaptive layouts.

 Apple's documentation doesn't make the constraints clear upfront.
 You discover them by testing.
 The docs say: